 Lead a community devoted to learning.

-Translate your teaching experience into a career as a K-12 principal with the online Master’s in Educational Leadership from Queens University of Charlotte.
+Translate your teaching experience into a career as a K-12 principal with the Master of Arts in Educational Leadership online degree from Queens University of Charlotte.

 - The top 10% of K-12 principals earn an average annual salary of $144,9501

 - 275,400 educational leadership jobs nationwide for elementary, middle, and high school principals in 20181

 - The top 10 skills for principals include promoting your vision, active listening, empowering others, and motivating change2

 You’ll learn to face the daily challenges of school administration in a curriculum designed by faculty who have extensive educational leadership experience.

 You’ll also get an in-depth understanding of your own leadership style, so you can inspire and retain your teachers while creating an incredible learning environment for your students.

 Go to work knowing all the skills required to be your school’s final authority, including managing limited resources, mapping out data-driven improvement plans, communicating your vision to all stakeholders, and building a robust educational community.